C (programming language): Rationale for use in systems programming

-Once used for web development
+Games

+Computer games are often built from a combination of languages.
+C has featured significantly, especially for those games attempting to obtain best performance from computer platforms.
+Examples include Doom from 1993.

+World Wide Web

 Historically, C was sometimes used for web development using the Common Gateway Interface (CGI) as a "gateway" for information between the web application, the server, and the browser.
 C may have been chosen over interpreted languages because of its speed, stability, and near-universal availability.
-It is no longer common practice for web development to be done in C, and many other web development tools exist.

-Some other languages are themselves written in C
+It is no longer common practice for web development to be done in C, and many other web development languages are popular.
+Applications where C-based web development continues include the HTTP configuration pages on routers, IoT devices and similar, although even here some projects have parts in higher-level languages e.g. the use of Lua within OpenWRT.

-A consequence of C's wide availability and efficiency is that compilers, libraries and interpreters of other programming languages are often implemented in C. For example, the reference implementations of Python, Perl, Ruby, and PHP are written in C.

-Used for computationally-intensive libraries

-C enables programmers to create efficient implementations of algorithms and data structures, because the layer of abstraction from hardware is thin, and its overhead is low, an important criterion for computationally intensive programs.
-For example, the GNU Multiple Precision Arithmetic Library, the GNU Scientific Library, Mathematica, and MATLAB are completely or partially written in C. Many languages support calling library functions in C, for example, the Python-based framework NumPy uses C for the high-performance and hardware-interacting aspects.
+Two popular web servers, Apache HTTP Server and Nginx, are written in C. C's close-to-the-metal approach allows for the construction of these high-performance software systems.